decisionMe/dme_admin/README.md

 # DME Admin

-A simple administrative interface for managing DecisionMe prompts.
+An administrative interface for managing DecisionMe prompts and handling subscription processing with Stripe and Auth0 integration.

 ## Setup Instructions